saatvikj/ConferenceApp/README.md

 </p>
 <br>

+#### Joining Codes
+Each conference, once registered has unique joining codes generated for each attendee.
+Upon sign up for the first time, users can enter their email and recieve the joining code for verification.
+Once verified, user can then set a password and log in to the application.
+This helps in uniquely identifying the participants and at the same time security in terms of only registered participants being allowed to sign up.

 #### Social media feed
 Once a user is logged in, they can post content in an in-app social media feed.
 Content supports clickable links and hashtags and tapping on a particular hashtag brings up all posts with that hashtag.
 Hashtags help with better specific outreach and posts facilitate attendee interaction.